foxdev-studio/easylogon-docs/2-API Reference/1-Plugin.md

 ## Plugin CSS selectors
 ### #ezl-btn
-This CSS selector points at the "Sign in with QR code" button (or link) an allow you to customize its appearance
+This CSS selector points at the "Sign in with QR code" button (or link) and allow you to customize its appearance

 #### Supported widget types
 - `inlineButton`